DeveloperCraig/MovieStudioAPI/README.md

      - GET /movies/stats

-> This will combine 2 CSV together and return an array of items.
+> This will combine 2 CSV together and return an array of items
 > Time estimation: 1 hour 30min